 What are the Benefits of Subtitles/Captions?

-They are not just for the d/Deaf and hard of hearing people
+They are not just for the deaf people

 So it just shows that people do want it for other reasons as well.
 So that’s kind of the wind up of the positive and the negative.